 You must also include any PCLSs and UFPLSs paid after age 75.

 A relevant lump sum death benefit does not include a lump sum death benefit paid in respect of rights that were crystallised before 6 April 2024.
-These lump sums do not reduce a member’s L S D B A.
+These are called transitional lump sum death benefits; they do not reduce a member’s L S D B A.

 When should you issue a TT FAC?